 Highlights: Vegan Chocolate Chip Cookie.

+Did this list of vegan restaurants in Washington D.C. make you want to book a flight?
+We hope you love this city, and its vegan food scene, as much as we do.
 Learn more about America’s capital in our neighborhood guide, 60 Things to Do in Washington D.C.’s Most Popular Neighborhoods, as well as our guide to the National Mall, Washington, D.C.’s Historical Sites: National Mall, Capitol Hill, and More.